-What is influencer intelligence?
+What is Influencer Intelligence?

 Influencer intelligence is using research to identify influencers and then analyzing their behavior.
-This includes their engagement rates, topics of interest, audience, and social channel affinities.
+This includes engagement rates, topics of interest, audience, and social channel affinities.

 - Social media: This is the most common source for influencer research.
 You can track an influencer’s social media activity–posts, comments, likes, shares, total followers, follower growth, and engagement rate.